brettz9/webappfind/docs/TO-DOS.md

     1. global *hotkey* to activate
     1. ability to *just open a URL* without going through WebAppFind
     1. Could allow *creating templates* (including name, description)
+1. Bake in code to *grab OS-level file meta-data* and send as arguments to web app
 1. ***Window/tab targeting***
     1. Support optional "hidden" flag (in conjunction with, or only from, AsYouWish?) to embed a *hidden DOM window script* (use for